 Sterling is a somewhat small town located in the state of Alaska.
-With a population of 5,782 people and just one neighborhood, Sterling is the 11th largest community in Alaska.
+With a population of 5,918 people and just one neighborhood, Sterling is the tenth largest community in Alaska.

 Sterling is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Sterling is a town of professionals, service providers and sales and office workers.
-There are especially a lot of people living in Sterling who work in office and administrative support (11.73%), personal care services (8.41%) and sales jobs (8.38%).
+Overall, Sterling is a town of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Sterling who work in management occupations (19.64%), office and administrative support (13.97%), and healthcare (8.91%).

-A relatively large number of people in Sterling telecommute to their jobs.
-Overall, about 10.35% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 13.87% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Sterling has relatively fewer families with younger children, and/or college students.
 Combined, this makes Sterling a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 The overall education level of Sterling citizens is substantially higher than the typical US community, as 29.20% of adults in Sterling have at least a bachelor's degree, and the average American community has 21.84%.